Course Outline

 Introduction to GitHub Copilot for Government

-• Overview of AI pair programming capabilities for government use
+• Overview of AI-assisted pair programming

 Getting Started with GitHub Copilot for Government